International Study Center

 If you have taken any of the standard US University admission tests listed, select it from the dropdown.

-Baylor University accepts the standardized exams from TOEFL (Test of English as a Foreign Language) and IELTS (International English Language Testing System) as proof of English language proficiency.
+Lynn University accepts the standardized exams from TOEFL (Test of English as a Foreign Language) and IELTS (International English Language Testing System) as proof of English language proficiency.
 However, you do not need an official TOEFL or IELTS score to apply to the International Year or Pre-Master's Program.

-Baylor University accept this alternative to TOEFL or IELTS.
+Lynn University accept this alternative to TOEFL or IELTS.
 You can take this English test for free at a Study Group USA Higher Education LLC dba International Pathway Program or representative's office in your country.
 If you have already taken the Password test, tell us your score.

 You do not need a GMAT (Graduate Management Admissions Test) or GRE (Graduate Record Exam) score for acceptance on the Pre-Master's Program.
 However, you must take one of these standardized test before entering your master's degree.
 If you already have a GRE or GMAT score, tell us here.